 When this pandemic hit, I was doing some podcast stuff, but I wasn’t doing the live streaming.
 I thought it was a great opportunity to show up and to force myself to create content every day.
-Now we’re in episode 55 of this and I have 20… each one is about 20, 25 minutes, sometimes 30 minutes or more.
-I have like 25 or 30 hours worth of video content now that I haven’t even had… Because of the videos we’ve been so busy, I haven’t been able to go back through, but there are little social media clips I’ve been getting transcripts.
+Now we’re in episode 55 of this and each one is about 20, 25 minutes, sometimes 30 minutes or more.
+Because of the videos we’ve been so busy, I haven’t been able to go back through, but there are little social media clips I’ve been getting transcripts of.
 There are so many ways that I can leverage the video.

-I had a friend who, last week, he was like, “Does it bother you that only like… you don’t get hundreds of people watching your live streams?”
+I had a friend who, last week, was like, “Does it bother you that only like… you don’t get hundreds of people watching your live streams?”
 I’m like, “No, not at all.”
-If I have nobody watching my live stream, it’s fine because I don’t… the on demands of the live stream if zero people watch an entire live stream, it doesn’t matter to me because hundreds of thousands of people will watch that live stream in the life cycle of that video.
+If I have nobody watching my live stream, it’s fine.
+The on demands of the live stream if zero people watch an entire live stream, it doesn’t matter to me because hundreds of thousands of people will watch that live stream in the life cycle of that video.